Family, fans bid adieu to music icon Jerry Lee Lewis

 FERRIDAY, La.
-(AP) — Family, friends and fans will gather Saturday to bid farewell to rock ‘n’ roll pioneer Jerry Lee Lewis at memorial services held in his north Louisiana home town.
+(AP) — Family, friends and fans gathered Saturday to bid farewell to rock ‘n’ roll pioneer Jerry Lee Lewis at memorial services held in his north Louisiana home town.

 Lewis, known for hits such as “Great Balls of Fire” and “Whole Lotta Shakin’ Goin’ On,” died Oct.
 28 at his Mississippi home, south of Memphis, Tennessee.
 He was 87.